 Returning to the Lacustrine City in La Ciudad de México

-Vera Candiani, History, and Princeton Mellon Fellows Dean Chahim and Seth Denizen
+Vera Candiani, History, Princeton Mellon Fellow Dean Chahim, and HMEI/Princeton Mellon Fellow Seth Denizen

 As Princeton University and cities across the U.S. “return” to a pre-pandemic normal, the Fall 2021 edition of the Princeton-Mellon Research Forum on the Urban Environment asks the question, what does it mean to return?
 Under whose terms?
 As we reacquaint ourselves with in person learning and scholarly dialogs, our aim is to use this time to reflect on not only the events of the past 18 months, but the ways that this period has encouraged us to reframe the questions and categories that we use to discuss cities and the built environment.
 With the loss of millions of lives globally, a true return to normal is unattainable, and our individual and collective grief points to the impossibilities of return and/or its challenges.
 Yet, return can also mean remediation, both for communities, societies, and our environment.
 At the same time, return allows us to challenge the implicitly normative ideas of the future that undergird remediation projects.
 The framework opens up questions about whose ideas of the past and future dictate what constitutes a return.